ShivamRajSharma/PyTorch/NER/LSTM/README.md

 is a subtask of information extraction that seeks to locate and classify named entities mentioned in unstructured text into pre-defined categories such as person names, organizations, locations, medical codes, time expressions, quantities, monetary values, percentages, etc. </br>

-In this repository we train a simple GRU based recurrent nueral network for Part-Of-Speech application from scratch, achieving good results even with a small network.
+In this repository we train a simple GRU based recurrent nueral network for simultaneous Named Entity Recognition with Part-Of-Speech Tagging application from scratch, achieving good results even with a small network.

 ## Dataset Information

 The model was trained on NER dataset from kaggle.
-The dataset contains a total of 47k sentences with a total of 41 POS tags  . </br>
+The dataset contains a total of 47k sentences with a total of 17 NER tags and 42 POS tags. </br>
 Dataset : https://www.kaggle.com/abhinavwalia95/entity-annotated-corpus

 ## Usage